Mornington Tourist Railway: Mornington Railway Preservation Society

 The 70 ft turntable from Mornington Station was removed by SteamRail Victoria, which had been the custodians of it by arrangement with the State Government up until the time the site was sold.
 The turntable was later overhauled by SteamRail and re-installed at Warrnambool, where it is still in use, being required there to enable R class steam locomotives to be turned at that location.
 SteamRail offered the MRPS a 53 ft turntable, formerly at Yea, as a substitute, which is suitable for turning K, J, D3 and Y class locomotives.
 They are the only steam locomotive classes considered likely to operate on the line in the foreseeable future.

 The station building at Mornington was made available to the MRPS for re-use, but was found to be infested with termites and largely unusable.
 The MRPS was able to recover most of the points, and some track, from the station yard.
 They will eventually be used to provide additional sidings at Moorooduc station, the main operating centre of the railway.
 Two palm trees, which graced the garden in front of the original station building for many years, were relocated to the new station site, but did not survive the transplanting in their new location.

 At present, the heritage railway runs between Moorooduc station and the new Mornington station, which is sited at Yuilles Road in Mornington, 100m from the site of RMSP 16.
 The new station was opened formally on Sunday 18 April 1999, as a platform requiring pull-push working.
 A run-around loop was added later.
 There is an intermediate stop at Tanti Park station.
 There are plans for the remaining section of line, between Moorooduc station and Baxter station, to be restored.
 The Peninsula Link freeway has been constructed with an overpass across the line to allow for continued operation, and might even assist future operations to Baxter by removing significant traffic from the Moorooduc Highway level crossing.

 Operations

 The MRPS is in possession of four former Victorian Railways K class steam locomotives, K 163 (formerly plinthed in Frankston), K 177 (donated by Langi Morgala Museum in Ararat), K 159 (formerly plinthed in Hamilton) and K 191 (formerly plinthed in Wangaratta).
 K 163 is the only one currently in service.
-K 177 is under heavy restoration, and K 191 has been disassembled for inspection and long term restoration.)
+K 177 is under heavy restoration, and K 191 has been disassembled for inspection and long term restoration.
 The MRPS also has two T class diesel locomotives (T334 and T411) and a Victoria Railways rail tractor.

-Tourist trains run on each Sunday of each month and on Wednesdays during Victorian school holidays, between Moorooduc and Mornington railway stations, although the current Mornington station is displaced somewhat due to the original alignment having been built over.
+Tourist trains run on each Sunday of each month between Moorooduc and Mornington railway stations, although the current Mornington station is displaced somewhat due to the original alignment having been built over.